-How To Make Gyeran Bap (Korean Rice with Egg).
+How To Make Korean Gyeran Bap (Rice with Egg).
 So easy to make and so delicious!
+This, for me, is comfort in a bowl.
 It might be blasphemy but I like to sprinkle some furikake seasoning over the top.

 It’s really easy to offend people online.
 Especially if it’s something that’s related to their culture, their heritage, how they grew up, their family, or what foods come from their country.
 I get it.
 We are passionate about our cultures.
 We are passionate about food.

 I made a Korean dish on Instagram and used a Japanese soy sauce and sesame oil brand in my video and Korean people got offended.
 But again, it’s ok, I get it.
 We are passionate about our cultures.
 We are passionate about food and that’s a beautiful thing.

 Growing up, my parents, my mom and dad, would cook us Korean food all the time.
 We grew up eating all kinds of cuisines.
 My dad exposed us to everything.
 We would go out to eat as often as we could; not that often really but as often as we could.
 My parents worked full-time and they worked long hours.
 My father loves to eat and he passed that love for food and cooking on to me.
 So, growing up, as ate everything.
 But when it came to cooking: we stuck to easy American food, Korean food and the occasional Japanese food dish.